amandaawadey/amandaawadey.github.io/content/en/home/hero.md

 My primary research interests are in Development Economics, particularly on education and factors that hinder the growth of micro, small, and medium-sized firms in middle and low income countries.

-My work currently focuses on education reforms' intended and unintended impact on human capital development and educational attainment.
+My work currently focuses on the intended and unintended impact of education reforms on human capital development and educational attainment.
 In my job market paper, I study the unintended effect of reforms resulting in increased cohort size and its subsequent impact on performance at the end of high school and the college education market.

 I obtained my Bachelor's degree at the University of Ghana (Summa cum laude)